Blog

 The last New Moon in Libra was October 21, 2025, at 28 degrees Libra.
 Think back to late October.
 What was beginning in your relationships then?
 What agreement were you entering?
 What dynamic were you hoping would work out?

-This Full Moon at 12 degrees Libra isn’t a direct culmination of that exact seed (the degrees are different), but it’s the same sign, the same house in your chart, the same life area.
+This Full Moon isn’t a direct culmination of that exact seed (the degrees are different), but it’s the same sign, the same house in your chart, the same life area.
 Whatever was planted in your relational world last fall has had five months to grow.
 The Full Moon is the moment you see what it actually became, versus what you hoped it would be.

 Saturn at 5 degrees Aries and Neptune at 2 degrees Aries are still within range of their historic conjunction from February.
 The new era that conjunction initiated is barely two months old.
 This Full Moon is one of the first lunations to test it.
 The illusions that fell away in February, the structures that started forming in their place, this is where they meet real relationships and real people.
 Theory becomes practice.